IgniteUI/igniteui-documentation/topics/02_Controls/igHierarchicalGrid/03_Features/05_igHierarchicalGrid_Load_on_Demand.md

 ### <a id="wholeDataSetJQuery"></a> Loading the whole data set in jQuery
 To load the whole data set at once in jQuery, you need:

--   A hierarchical data source like the following JSON: Hierarchical Adventrueworks Data
+-   A hierarchical data source like the following JSON: Hierarchical Adventureworks Data
 -   To set the bind level